-A relatively large number of people in Eagle telecommute to their jobs.
-Overall, about 20.68% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.48% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Eagle is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Eagle’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Eagle’s overall crime rate is lower than average for the country.

-The per capita income in Eagle in 2010 was $39,930, which is wealthy relative to Idaho and the nation.
-This equates to an annual income of $159,720 for a family of four.
-However, Eagle contains both very wealthy and poor people as well.
+The per capita income in Eagle in 2018 was $57,509, which is wealthy relative to Idaho and the nation.
+This equates to an annual income of $230,036 for a family of four.

+Eagle is a somewhat ethnically-diverse city.
 The people who call Eagle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eagle residents report their race to be White, followed by Asian.
-Important ancestries of people in Eagle include German, Irish, Swedish, and Norwegian.
+Important ancestries of people in Eagle include English, German, Irish, Italian, and European.

 The most common language spoken in Eagle is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.